 And given that reality, I can't see Romney accepting a job like this unless he intends to fix it.

-I mean, you think of think of this.
+I mean, think of this.

-You remember George Patton's great line, America loves a winner and cannot tolerate a loser.
+You remember George Patton's great line, America loves a winner and cannot tolerate a loser?

-I mean, today, today, Patton, they'd say he was arrogant, out of empathy, show boating.
+I mean, today, today, Patton, they'd say he was arrogant, out of empathy, showboating.

 Romney has the same exact thing.